Keeper-Security/Commander/README.md

 * ```challenge``` parameter is the challenge phrase when using a Yubikey device to authenticate.

-Commander supports the ability to authenticate a session with a connected Yubikey device instead of using a Master Password.
-To configure Yubikey authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
-You will end up using a challenge phrase to authenticate instead of the master password.
+To configure Yubikey device authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
+In this mode, you will use a challenge phrase to authenticate instead of a master password.

 * ```device_token_expiration``` can be set to ```true``` to expire 2FA device tokens after 30 days.